-An Arts Concentration of at least 30 credit hours EITHER defined in the same way as any existing threeyear major offered by CMU (excepting Mathematics) OR as defined by the student and approved by Dean's Council, including a minimum of 18 credit hours at the 2000-level and above, and including 6 credit hours at the 3000-level and above
+(i) An Arts Concentration of at least 30 credit hours, EITHER defined in the same way as any existing threeyear major offered by CMU (excepting Mathematics) OR as defined by the student and approved by Curriculum Committee, including a minimum of 18 credit hours at the 2000-level and above, and including 6 credit hours at the 3000-level and above (ii) A Sciences Concentration, including EITHER a minimum of 36 credit hours as defined in one of the three options below OR as defined by the student and approved by the Curriculum Committee, including a minimum of 12 credit hours at the 2000-level and above General electives:

-A Sciences Concentration

-EITHER a minimum of 36 credit hours as defined in one of the three options below

-OR as defined by the student and approved by the Dean's Council, including a minimum of 12 credit hours at the 2000-level and above

-Pre-defined Science Concentrations:
+As required to reach a total of 120 credit hours Pre-defined Science Concentrations:

-Biochemistry-a minimum of 36 credit hours as follows: BIOL-1310 Biology I-Molecules, Cells, and Genes BIOL-1320 Biology II-Evolution, Diversity, and Function

-BIOL-2100 Genetics

-BIOL-2200 Microbiology I-Microbial Life

-CHEM-1010 Structure and Modelling in Chemistry

-- CHEM-1020 Physical Chemistry CHEM-2010 Organic Chemistry I - Structure and Function - CHEM-2020 Organic Chemistry II Reactivity and Synthesis - CHEM-2110 Biochemistry I Biomolecules and Metabolic Energy - CHEM-3110 Biochemistry II Catabolism, Synthesis, and Metabolic Pathways - EITHER MATH-1020 Introduction to Calculus AND MATH-1030 Calculus II - OR PHYS-1010 Physics I Mechanics AND PHYS-1020 Physics II Waves and Modern Physics

-Applied Mathematics-a minimum of 36 credit hours as follows:

-MATH-1000 Basic Statistical Analysis MATH-1020 Introduction to Calculus MATH-1030 Calculus II MATH-2040 Ordinary Differential Equations MATH-2005 Vector Geometry and Linear Algebra MATH-3050 Chaos Theory PHYS-1010 Physics I - Mechanics PHYS-1020 Physics II Waves and Modern Physics PHYS-1020 Physics II Waves and Modern Physics PHYS/MATH-2010 Electromagnetic Field Theory COMP-1030 Introduction to Computer Science An additional 6 credit hours in Mathematics, Physics, or Computer Science

-Mathematics-The requirements for this concentration are identical to those prescribed for a three-year major, except that this concentration requires an additional six credit hours in electives.
+Biochemistry-a minimum of 36 credit hours as follows: BIOL-1310 Biology I-Molecules, Cells, and Genes BIOL-1320 Biology II-Evolution, Diversity, and Function BIOL-2100 Genetics BIOL-2200 Microbiology I-Microbial Life CHEM-1010 Structure and Modelling in Chemistry CHEM-1020 Physical Chemistry CHEM-2010 Organic Chemistry I - Structure and Function CHEM-2020 Organic Chemistry II Reactivity and Synthesis CHEM-2110 Biochemistry I - Biomolecules and Metabolic Energy CHEM-3110 Biochemistry II - Catabolism, Synthesis, and Metabolic Pathways EITHER MATH-1020 Introduction to Calculus AND MATH-1030 Calculus II OR PHYS-1010 Physics I - Mechanics AND PHYS-1020 Physics II Waves and Modern Physics Applied Mathematics-a minimum of 36 credit hours as follows: MATH-1000 Basic Statistical Analysis MATH-1020 Introduction to Calculus MATH-1030 Calculus II MATH-2040 Ordinary Differential Equations MATH-2005 Vector Geometry and Linear Algebra MATH-3050 Chaos Theory PHYS-1010 Physics I - Mechanics PHYS-1020 Physics II Waves and Modern Physics PHYS/MATH-2010 Electromagnetic Field Theory COMP-1030 Introduction to Computer Science An additional 6 credit hours in Mathematics, Physics, or Computer Science Mathematics-The requirements for this concentration are identical to those prescribed for a three-year major, except that this concentration requires an additional six credit hours in electives.
 Note: The concentrations in Biochemistry and Applied Mathematics will be recognized as minors alongside other majors in any B.A., except that the concentration in Applied Mathematic may not stand alongside a major in Mathematics.
+Degree Regulations: